- How not to annoy or get annoyed by others on holiday

-Budget: Ostello Bello Grande is only a few minute’s walk from the Central station.
+Budget: Ostello Bello Grande is only a few minutes’ walks from the Central station.
 It’s one of the nicest and warmest hostels I have ever been to.

-Mid-range: My Bed is a good choice 10 minutes from Duomo, but bare in mind that it’s in a traffic restricted zone.
+Mid-range: My Bed is a good choice 10 minutes from Duomo, but bear in mind that it’s in a traffic-restricted zone.
 A little further but with a great modern vibe, B&B Hotel Milano Sant’Ambrogio is near the Sant’ambrogio metro.

 Bologna – 2 days

-The capital of the Emilia-Romagn is a foodie paradise and I’m ashamed to say that it took my 4th trip in the region to actually visit.
-It’s known for having many towers, red roofs, and home to the oldest university in Italy.
+The capital of Emilia-Romagna is a foodie paradise and I’m ashamed to say that it took my 4th trip to the region to actually visit.
+It’s known for having many towers, red roofs, and is home to the oldest university in Italy.

 I love that even in the historic center you see a mix of locals and tourists, and the university section is full of students chatting and drinking at night.
 I honestly would spend a lot more time in the region, and if you agree, I have a Discover Emilia-Romagna itinerary further down.